stefanofa/awesome/TOPICS.md

 *   [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.

-## machine-learning

-*   [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
-Awesome ChatGPT Prompts.
-Share, discover, and collect prompts from the community.
-Free and open source — self-host for your organization with complete privacy.

 ## prompts-chat

 *   [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
 Awesome ChatGPT Prompts.
 Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.